PiyushKumar23-12/ChatBot/Readme.md

 chain = prompt | llm | output_parser
 ```

-So the final result can be directly displayed to the user.

 ---

-# 🔄 Invoking the Chain
+# ▶️ Invoking the Chain

-The chain can be executed using:
+The chain is executed using:

 ```python
 chain.invoke({